jiangtianyu2009/jiangtianyu2009.github.io/_posts/2020-10-11-xyz-domain-cheap.md

 ---
 layout:      post
 title:       Get a Cheap .xyz Domain
-category:    Media
+category:    Other
-description: This post tells how to get a cheap .xyz domain.
+description: Go to get a cheap .xyz domain.
 ---

 `.xyz` domain is now on promotion.
 6 to 9 digitals `.xyz` domain is about $0.77, go to get one!